 Non-residential constructionIn contrast to the residential building market, the value of construction in the non-residential segment has continued to grow.
-Investment has been focused on schools, hospitals, offices, warehouses, and hotels.
-The demand for warehouses can be attributed to an increasing number of data centers, and e-commerce growth.
+Investments have been focused on schools, hospitals, offices, warehouses, and hotels.
+Industrial and commercial construction in the non-residential segment rose in 2021, with the growing demand for warehouses attributed to an increasing number of data centers and e-commerce growth.

 Infrastructure constructionAs of 2022, over 660 major public infrastructure projects were in the works across Australia, with the largest number of projects focusing on transport infrastructure.
 Australia placed among the leading 30 countries according to its quality of infrastructure in 2019.
 New South Wales, Victoria, and Queensland all have major infrastructure projects in the pipeline, covering transport, energy, water, and telecommunications sectors.
 Federal and state governments have had to increase infrastructure spending for these projects.
 Nonetheless, around 59 percent of Australians still believe infrastructure needs are not being met in Australia.

 Construction resource demandIn recent years, there has been a large escalation in construction material prices, particularly in terms of steel and timber products.
 In 2022, the producer price index of structural timber in Australia skyrocketed from 2021 values, as well as that of steel beams and sections.
 As of 2022, steel and concrete were in high demand in the major public infrastructure pipeline, as well as concrete and walls in the general infrastructure pipeline.